Luffy robberies: Suspects

 Kojima helped managing the operations of the scams.

-Kojima was in debt and traveled to the Philipines in the summer of 2018.
+Kojima was in debt and traveled to the Philippines in the summer of 2018.

 He then joined the organization and managed the finances.

 Activities

 Criminal activity in Japan associated with the Luffy robberies is believed to have begun in the summer of 2021, with over 50 cases reported across 14 prefectures linked to the group.
 Watanabe, Kiyoto, Saito, and Toshiya—the suspected ringleaders of the operation—remain in detention in the Philippines.

 The group allegedly recruited accomplices through social media by offering so-called "dark part-time jobs" with promises of high financial compensation.
 Instructions were communicated to gang members via the Telegram messaging application.
 Accomplices reportedly posed as police officers or officials from the Japan Financial Services Agency to deceive victims into believing their bank accounts had been compromised.
 They would then visit the victims' residences to obtain their ATM cards and subsequently withdraw funds from their accounts.
 Accomplices in Japan were allegedly directed by individuals based in the Philippines operating under the aliases "Luffy" and "Kim".